 The Medicare regulations at 42 C.F.R.
 Part 423, Subpart U, apply to this case.
 An enrollee may appoint an attorney or other person to represent him or her.
-Legal aid groups may provide legal services at no charge.
+Some legal aid groups may provide legal services at no charge.

 Medicare Appeals Council Action

-The MAC may deny or grant the request for expedited review.
+The Council may deny or grant the request for expedited review.

-If the MAC grants the request, the enrollee will promptly be notified by phone and the MAC will issue its final decision, dismissal order, or remand as expeditiously as the enrollee’s health condition requires but no later than 10 calendar days after the request for expedited review was received.
+If the Council grants the request, the enrollee will promptly be notified by phone and the Council will issue its final decision, dismissal order, or remand as expeditiously as the enrollee’s health condition requires but no later than 10 calendar days after the request for expedited review was received.

-If the MAC denies the request for expedited review, the MAC will give the enrollee written notice of the denial within five calendar days of the request for expedited review and thereafter will issue a final decision, dismissal order, or remand within 90 calendar days from when the request was received.
+If the Council denies the request for expedited review, the Council will give the enrollee written notice of the denial within five calendar days of the request for expedited review and thereafter will issue a final decision, dismissal order, or remand within 90 calendar days from when the request was received.
 The denial of the request for expedited review is not appealable.